JetBrains/amper/aleksandr.tsarev/QUESTIONS.md

 3. Do we need a way to declare specific sources for target with specific parameters?
    Like, tests or integration tests.
 Should this additional sources have same amount of parametrization?
    This question is a core question, because its answer will clarify if "sources" actually exist.
+4. How can we implement, for example, fat jar production?
+5. Should we provide some API for external tools?

 # Features questions
  -- Questions of some abstract features that should or should not be available,